pawurb/mevlog-rs/README.md

 ![Big bribe](big-bribe-tx2.png)

-Rust-based CLI tool for querying and monitoring Ethereum (and other EVM) blockchain transactions, with flexible filtering and EVM tracing capabilities.
+Rust-based CLI tool for querying and monitoring Ethereum (and [over 2k other EVM chains](#supported-evm-chains)) transactions, with flexible filtering and EVM tracing capabilities.
 It's a tool for MEV searchers who prefer command-line workflows over web-based explorers.

 There's also [a beta web version](https://mevlog.rs/) available.